Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 First up is the ability to visualize your data through highly configurable charts and tables.

-With data studio, your data is stored in a dashboard that’s fully customizable.
+Data Studio stores your data in a dashboard that’s fully customizable.

 Basically, you start with a blank canvas and choose exactly what you want to appear where.